Multiple Measures for College Placement: GOod Theory, Poor Implementation

 When students are given the option to qualify for college-level courses using five options, it lowers the college-level cutoff bar overall.
 It does this is by allowing some students to place into college courses with one metric, others to place with another metric, and even more with a third, fourth, or fifth metric.
 The more metrics an institution provides as options, the more students will place into college-level courses.
 It may in fact have been the intent of the CCRC and others to recommend the placement of as many students into college-level courses as possible since the they believe remediation is ineffective and have been repeating this statement for years.

-Even if Barnett is referring to the research that shows HSGPA alone is a slightly better predictor of success, her statement still contradicts claims from her and Reddy’s working paper highlighted in the IHE article.
+Even if Barnett is referring to the research that shows HSGPA alone is a slightly better predictor of success compared to placement tests, her statement still contradicted claims from her and Reddy’s working paper highlighted in the IHE article.
 This working paper is the culmination of CCRC multiple measures research, and it can be found in a Center for the Analysis of Postsecondary Readiness (CAPR) document released in February of 2017 (Barnett & Reddy, 2017).
 (A note for readers on these organizations: CAPR is a research organization headed by Dr. Thomas Bailey and is an offshoot of the CCRC.
 The Center for Analysis of Postsecondary Education and Employment (CAPSEE) and the National Center for Postsecondary Research (NCPR) are two other offshoot research organizations; all four, including the CCRC, were headed by Dr. Bailey until he became President of Teachers College, and they often share the same researchers, themes, topics, and conclusions.)

 In spite of setting the goal of utilizing actual “multiple-measures placement,” however, Barnett and Reddy’s first recommendation is a waiver system, which essentially promotes the use of a single measure: